TvT Project Coordinator

 Vaito'a has a BA in International Relations and Foreign Policies from the University of Auckland, New Zealand, and is a Consultant by profession in the areas of Community & Social Development, Climate and Disaster Risk Management, Communications, CSO Institutional Strengthening and Advocacy.
 As a hobby, Vaito'a is a renown Pacific Couture Fashion designer and Events planner under the label of Onomea Productions with an infectious passion for the Pacific Performing Arts.

 TGEU's Executive Director

 As TGEU’s former co-chair and current executive director, Julia supported the TvT project from the very beginning by supervising it.

 Julia has been involved in trans activism for more than 10 years.
 She has considerably shaped TGEU’s advocacy work, policy and organisational strategy.
 She has actively developed many contacts with decision makers and other stakeholders in the EU, the CoE and other governmental and non governmental organizations.
 She has represented TGEU and trans interests on numerous conferences and meetings.

 Julia has been involved in TGEU since the beginning in 2005 and contributed to the development of the organization as Steering Committee member, Vice- and Co-chair.
 During this period she has gained experience in chairing and leading an organization like TGEU.

 She holds a PhD in mathematics and lives with her partner and daughter in Berlin.

-As TGEU’s administration officer, Moritz joined TGEU’s TvT staff in 2011 and since then is taking care care of the administrative aspects as well as providing support for the TMM updates and other parts of the project.
+As TGEU’s Senior Finance Officer, Moritz joined TGEU’s TvT staff in 2011 and since then is taking care care of the administrative aspects as well as providing support for the TMM updates and other parts of the project.